 Disadvantages of Telescopic Crane

-The only disadvantage of telescopic crane is stated below
+The only disadvantage of the telescopic crane is stated below

 - Telescopic Cranes are not automatically mobile cranes.